trailofbits/cb-multios/cqe-challenges/NRFIN_00011/README.md

 ### Feature List

-The CB requests an HTML-like cgc_index page from the CRS.
+The CB requests an HTML-like index page from the CRS.
 The CRS responds to this request with a document that links to further resources necessary to render the complete document.
 These further resources are specified as paths.
 If certain constraints on the paths are satisfied, a vulnerable path canonicalization function is called.

 ## Vulnerability